rails/jbuilder/README.md

 ```

 You can either use Jbuilder stand-alone or directly as an ActionView template
 language.
-When required in Rails, you can create views ala show.json.jbuilder
+When required in Rails, you can create views a la show.json.jbuilder
 (the json is already yielded):

 ``` ruby